 - Experian: 1-888-EXPERIAN (397-3742)

 - Equifax: 1-800-525-6285

 - Placing a fraud alert entitles you to free copies of your credit reports.
 Look for inquiries from companies you haven't contacted, accounts you didn't open and debts on your accounts that you can't explain.

 - Immediately cease all activity from computer systems that may be compromised.

-- Immediately contact First Business so the following actions may be taken:
+- Immediately contact the Bank so the following actions may be taken:

 - Online access to the accounts must be disabled

 - A new account(s) may need to be opened

 Fraud detection and prevention services such as ID theft insurance for consumers, ACH debit block and filter, and payee positive pay are strongly recommended.

 - File a police report.
 File a report with law enforcement officials to help expedite the potential for correction and as proof to third party vendors who may want proof of the crime.
 Obtain a police report number with the date, time, department, location and officer's name taking the report.
 A filed police report will help facilitate reporting a claim with insurance companies or other third parties.